 Whew, I know this guide is beaucoup .
 I have, however, warned you by titling it as a true ultimate guide.

-I designed this guide to intentionally focus on just ten of the most profitable, impactful (and repeatedly proven) blog marketing strategies that can be applied in any niche, rather than offering a cursory list of 100+ blog marketing ideas with no instructions on how to implement them.
+I designed this guide to intentionally focus on just ten of the most profitable, impactful (and repeatedly proven) blog marketing strategies that can be applied to any niche, rather than offering a superficial list of over 100 blog marketing ideas without instructions on how to implement them.
 My goal is to show you exactly how to get a real return on your time spent promoting your blog.

-So with that in mind, I hope this guide achieves that goal and helps you see measurable results from your blog in the weeks, months, and years to come…
+So, with that in mind, I hope this guide will achieve that goal and allow you to obtain measurable results on your blog in the weeks, months, and years to come…

 Which of these blog marketing strategies are you going to experiment with?

-Did I miss any that worked well for you?
+Have I forgotten any that worked well for you?